 Do You Really Need A Full Set Of Golf Clubs?

 You do need a complete set of clubs to get around.
 Without them, you will incur gaps in your distance leading to inaccuracy and the risk of leaking strokes.

 I have played countless competitions where only one club was allowed, and although I still got through 18-holes, the scores were sky high, and the round took longer.
 It is not worth it.

 As you can see, you have a lot to consider before purchasing your first set of clubs.
 But if you follow the guide above, you will have no problem quickly identifying the right set for you.

 Remember, your shaft, grip, club head, and hosel impact the overall result of your shot, and if you play with the wrong setup, you will not have much fun on the course.

 Based on the details we covered in our reviews on the best golf clubs for beginners, we determined that Callaway’s Strata Complete set is the way to go.
 The clubs are affordable, forgiving, and feature everything you need to get you from the tee box to the hole.

 The Wilson Profile SGI set took top honors as the most forgiving set, while the MacGregor GC3000 is your best budget option.
-In addition, the Cobra F-Max Superlite set is your longest set in 2022, and the Robin Essentials, is the way to go if you intend on carrying your clubs.
+In addition, the Cobra F-Max Superlite set is your longest set for 2023, and the Robin Essentials, is the way to go if you intend on carrying your clubs.